awarenessxz/TempFileDrop/storage-service/README.md

         - no expiry
 2. **Event Feedback**
     - when files are uploaded / downloaded / deleted, an event will be triggered.
-    - consumers can tagged the event with a **routingkey** such that only they will receive the event message.
+    - consumers can tagged the event with a **routingkey** such that only queues with this routing key will receive the message.

 #### More about StorageId